ICA Gruppen: ICA Real Estate

-ICA Real Estate's mission is to satisfy the Group's need for the right properties in the right locations in Sweden and Norway.
+ICA Real Estate's mission is to satisfy the ICA Gruppen's need for the right properties in the right locations in Sweden.
 This is currently done by owning, renting and strategically developing marketplaces.
-The Group currently owns around 180 store properties.
+ICA Real Estate has about 200 properties, wholly owned or through joint ventures (as of the 2024 annual report).

 History

 Statoil

 Until the mid-1990s, Statoil and ICA jointly operated Statoil Detaljhandel AB (Statoil Retail Ltd) which ran approximately 1,300 petrol stations in Scandinavia, many branded under the name ICA Express.
 ICA has since sold its 50 percent share of the business back to Statoil and the ICA name was removed from the petrol stations during 2007.

 Denmark

 ICA previously had a 50 percent stake in the ISO chain of supermarkets in the Copenhagen region, Denmark.
 In 2004, ICA sold its entire holding in ISO.

 Netto Sweden

 The Swedish operation of Danish supermarket chain Netto was founded in 2002 as a joint venture between Dansk Supermarked and ICA.
 The joint venture was named Netto Marknad AB.
 At the end of 2006, ICA announced it was pulling out of the joint venture, reducing its stake from 50 to 5 percent.
 Twenty-one of the Netto stores in the Stockholm and Västmanland regions were transferred to ICA's ownership and rebranded to ICA's own formats or closed during 2007.